FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 ### Events

-Events are trigger when the state of the repective scope is updated.
+Events are triggered when the state of the repective scope is updated.

 #### Accounts

-`accounts` - Listen to changes to the list of authorized accounts.
+`accounts` - Listen to changes in to the list of authorized accounts.
 Params `Array<string>`

 ```ts
 window.FuelWeb3.on("accounts", (data) => {